 Quick picks (start here)

-- Best everyday moisturiser (normal/combination): Elemis Pro-Collagen Marine Cream — lightweight gel-cream that sits perfectly under makeup.
+- Best everyday moisturizer (normal/combination): Elemis Pro-Collagen Marine Cream — a lightweight gel-cream that layers well under makeup.

-Read our full review: Elemis Pro-Collagen Marine Cream Review. - Best rich cream for dry skin: Augustinus Bader The Rich Cream — cushiony, occlusive feel with a luxe finish.
+Read our full review: Elemis Pro-Collagen Marine Cream Review. - Best rich cream for dry skin: Augustinus Bader The Rich Cream — a cushiony, occlusive-feeling cream with a luxe finish.

-Read: Augustinus Bader The Rich Cream Review. - Best firming night cream: Lancôme Rénergie Lift Multi-Action Night — comforting, firmer-feeling skin by morning.
+Read: Augustinus Bader The Rich Cream Review. - Best firming night cream: Lancôme Rénergie Lift Multi-Action Night — comforting texture with firmer-feeling skin by morning.

-Read: Lancôme Rénergie Lift Multi-Action Night Cream Review. - Best barrier + radiance night cream: Lancôme Advanced Génifique Night — barrier support and glow without heaviness.
+Read: Lancôme Rénergie Lift Multi-Action Night Cream Review. - Best barrier + radiance night cream: Lancôme Advanced Génifique Night — supports the moisture barrier and glow without feeling heavy.

-Read: Lancôme Advanced Génifique Night Cream Review (2025). - Best “results” serum (growth factors): SkinMedica TNS Recovery Complex — pairs well under any night cream.
+Read: Lancôme Advanced Génifique Night Cream Review (2025). - Best “results” serum (growth factors): SkinMedica TNS Recovery Complex — easy to layer under most night creams.

-Read: SkinMedica TNS Recovery Complex Review. - Best all-round night serum: Estée Lauder Advanced Night Repair — hydration + repair, plays nice with everything.
+Read: SkinMedica TNS Recovery Complex Review. - Best all-around night serum: Estée Lauder Advanced Night Repair — hydration and barrier support that plays well with most routines.

-Read: Estée Lauder Advanced Night Repair Review. - Tinted day moisturiser with SPF (matte): Revision Intellishade Matte — one-and-done base for busy mornings.
+Read: Estée Lauder Advanced Night Repair Review. - Tinted day moisturizer with SPF (matte): Revision Intellishade Matte — a one-and-done base for busy mornings.

-Read: Revision Intellishade Matte Review. - Tint + SPF full-coverage option: IT Cosmetics CC+ Cream — colour-correcting, comfortable, high coverage.
+Read: Revision Intellishade Matte Review. - Tint + SPF full-coverage option: IT Cosmetics CC+ Cream — comfortable, color-correcting coverage with SPF.

-Read: IT Cosmetics CC+ Cream Review. - Supplements for Beautiful Skin: Collagen, Omega-3 fish oil, Ceramides, Zinc, Probiotics.
+Read: IT Cosmetics CC+ Cream Review. - Supplements for beautiful skin: Collagen, omega-3 fish oil, ceramides, zinc, and probiotics.

 Read: Best Supplements for Beautiful Skin: What’s Worth It (And What’s Not)